ivan-bausov/citadel/README.md

 # citadel
 Citadel is a very simple front-end boilerplate.
 It contains a set of scripts and templates to perfom operations like:
-* prepare initial project folder and file structure
+* prepare initial project folder and file structure:
-  * prepare initial HTML and SASS templates
+  * prepare initial HTML and SASS templates;
-  * prepare initial JavaScript based on RequireJs modules
+  * prepare initial JavaScript based on RequireJs modules.
-* prepare Grunt builder task
+* prepare Grunt builder task;
-* init Git repository init
+* init Git repository.
+The basic idea of Citadel scripts set is a fast project initialization with pre-defined production build flow.
+By default Citadel requires you to organize your project in appropriate way - use RequireJS, SASS.
+As a result you production version would use only one minified JavaScript file (besides the require.js file itself) and only one CSS file.

 CD to your project folder and simply run command *citadel*.
-It copies template files, download node modules for Grunt build task and init Git repository inside the current folder.
+It copies template files, downloads node modules for Grunt build task and initializes Git repository inside the current folder.

 Citadel boilerplate has the following folder structure:
 * **dev** - contains the developer version of your project: